Reluctant Interaction Modeling: Motivation

-Yet this idea treats the $p$ main effects and the $p \choose 2$ interactions equivalently.
-The basic premise of our method is that we would like to fit the response as well as possible using only the main effects (or more generally a set of $\BigO(p)$ features based on main effects) and then only include interaction terms for what cannot be captured by main effects.
+One main reason for the computational and conceptual limitations of APL is that it treats the $p$ main effects and the $\BigO(p^2)$ interactions equivalently.
+The basic premise of our method is that we give specific preference to the main effects over interactions.
+Specifically, we propose to fit the response as well as possible using only a set of $\BigO(p)$ features based on main effects, i.e., univariate functions of the main effects, and then only include interaction terms for what cannot be captured by main effects in an additive manner.
+This motivates us to adopt the following simple guiding principle for large-scale interaction modeling, which we refer to as interaction reluctance: \begin{quote} {\em One should prefer main effects over interactions if all else is equal.} \end{quote} In particular, on the population level we seek univariate functions $f^\ast_j \in \mathcal{F}_j$, for some function spaces $\mathcal{F}_j$ and $j \in [p]$, that jointly minimize